 2.9.
+Faculty Qualifications

-Faculty Qualifications Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. ^(Core)
+Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+(Core)

 2.10.
-Physician Faculty Members Physician faculty members must have current certification in the specialty by the American Board of Neurological Surgery or the American Osteopathic Board of Surgery in neurological surgery, or possess qualifications judged acceptable to the Review Committee. ^(Core)
+Physician Faculty Members

+Physician faculty members must have current certification in the specialty by the American Board of Psychiatry and Neurology or the American Osteopathic Board of Neurology and Psychiatry, or possess qualifications judged acceptable to the Review Committee.
+(Core)